linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

 {:id="EmailPicker.Hint" .text} *Hint*
 : `EmailPicker` hint for the user.

+{:id="EmailPicker.RotationAngle" .number} *RotationAngle*
+: Sets the degrees that the view is rotated around the pivot point.
+Increasing values result in clockwise rotation.

 {:id="EmailPicker.SelectAllOnFocus" .boolean} *SelectAllOnFocus*
 : Set the EmailPicker so that when it takes focus, all the text is selected.